AMIRZADTP/nexus-attempt/README.md

     -   `data.json`: The input data file containing the book list.
     -   `requirements.txt`: A list of all Python dependencies for the project.
     -   `/nexus_attempt/`: The main Python package containing the application's source code.
-        -   `main.py`: The FastAPI web server.
+        -   `main.py`: The FastAPI web server, responsible for handling HTTP requests and rendering HTML pages.
-        -   `core.py`: The core logic and data models.
+        -   `core.py`: The core logic module, which includes the Pydantic data model (`Book`) and data processing functions.
-        -   `/templates/`: Jinja2 HTML templates for the UI.
+        -   `/templates/`: Contains the Jinja2 HTML templates for the user interface.

 ## Getting Started